OOSyndicate/mysms-epbt/README.md

-MySMS-ePBT
+MySMS-ePBT (EPBTONLINE)
 ==========

-Integration between ePBT with MySMS 15888
+Integration between ePBT with MySMS 15888 (ePBT Online)

 - This script using language ASP (Active Server Pages) with PHP as listener for connect direct to ePBT database